HL7/fhir-registry-protocols-ig/input/pagecontent/Architecture_and_Implementation.md

 The first two options are suffient for low numbers of Submission Bundles.
 For larger periodic submissions (hundreds or thousands of submissions), option 3 is optimal.
 All three can be managed using [Asynchronous FHIR](https://www.hl7.org/fhir/async.html) or via immediate response.

 All three will result in OperationOutcome resources, outlining the accepting or rejecting of the individual submissions.
-Option 1 or 2 would result in a Bundle of transaction-response or batch-response containing the OperationOutcomes, option 3 would create an NDJSON file of the OperationOutcome resources.
+Option 1 or 2 would result in a Bundle of type ```transaction-response``` or ```batch-response``` containing the OperationOutcomes, option 3 would create an NDJSON file of the OperationOutcome resources.